DistriNet/BugHog-web/README.md

 # BugHog web experiment server

 This standalone experiment server is intended to be used in conjunction with [BugHog](https://github.com/DistriNet/BugHog).
-Nevertheless, should you discover other fitting purposes, you are free to use it for those as well.
+However, feel free to use it in any possible way, should you discover other fitting purposes.

 If you intend to use this as part of the [BugHog](https://github.com/DistriNet/BugHog) framework, follow the instructions from there.

-To add your own custom experiments to the server, follow these instructions.
+Instructions to add your own custom experiments to the server can be found [here](experiments/README.md).

 ## Usage